12cwittwer/acap-sdk-custom-apps/https-upload/README.md

 1. Find `manifest.json` in `https-upload/app`.
 2. Change the `default` field of each parameter.
 Do NOT change parameter names.
   - For more information on Axis Parameters check out the [AXParameter Documentation](https://axiscommunications.github.io/acap-documentation/docs/api/src/api/axparameter/html/index.html).
+3. The app must be rebuilt and installed again.
+No need to uninstall the old app.

+#### Setting Parameters using VAPIX API